The National Autism Association’s Big Red Safety Box® is a free-of-charge

 - Agree to the terms and conditions stated in the application.

 - Be a first-time recipient.
-Previous recipients are not eligible to apply.
+Previous recipients are not eligible to apply, orders will be canceled.

 - Apply only once.
-Multiple requests cannot be processed, limit one box per family.
+Multiple requests will not be processed, limit one box per family.

-- Allow at least 2 weeks for NAA to process your application and ship your Big Red Safety Box.
+- Allow up to 3 weeks for NAA to review your application and deliver your Big Red Safety Box.

 NAA’s Big Red Safety Box® includes: